 The situational judgement subtest is a very different subtest to the others in your UKCAT.
-For one thing it is a psychometric test rather than an aptitude test.
-For another, it is scored differently than the other subtests - in bands rather than out of 900.
+For one thing, it is a psychometric test rather than an aptitude test.
+For another, it is scored differently than the other subtests – in bands rather than out of 900.
 And finally, many universities consider lightly, if at all.
-You can read more about what the situational judgement subtest measures on our dedicated blog.
-In this blog post we discuss what is it that the situational judgement subtest adds to the UKCAT.
+You can read more about what the situational judgement test measures on our dedicated blog.
+In this blog post, we discuss what is it that the situational judgement subtest adds to the UKCAT.

 What does the situational judgement test add to the UKCAT?